coursetable/coursetable/docs/getting-started.md

 1. Navigate to https://localhost:3000.

    You should have a working CourseTable site!
-You'll have to click ignore on a “self-signed certificate” error in your browser (we include this just to HTTPS works, which we need to test Facebook locally)
+You'll have to click ignore on a “self-signed certificate” error in your browser (we include this just to HTTPS works, which we need to test Facebook locally).

 1. Make some changes!